IceNetworkGitHub/cloud-journey/Journey/001/Readme.md

 ## Use Case

 Creating and maintaining cost effective solutions is something that will be the focus for any business in the cloud.
-It will be good for career if you have the ability to propose solid changes to management that will lower opex.
+It will be good for your career if you have the ability to propose solid changes to management that will lower opex.

 ## Cloud Research